Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

 \paragraph*{``Plug-In'' Methods} The most straightforward way to generalize machine learning methods to non-Euclidean spaces is to simply replace the definitions of addition, subtraction, distances, and means employed in the Euclidean method with their non-Euclidean counterparts.
 For example, the k-nearest-neighbors algorithm can be naturally defined for arbitrary non-Euclidean manifolds by replacing Euclidean distance with geodesics.
 Similarly, k-means can be generalized using geodesic distances and the Fréchet mean.
-Any \textit{kernel method} that makes use of geodesic distance in the kernel function fall into this category as well.
-Many popular implementations of machine learning algorithms\textemdash for example in the \texttt{scikit-learn} package\textemdash permit the user specification of a distance function, thus facilitating easy generalization to non-Euclidean spaces.
+Any \textit{kernel method} that makes use of geodesic distance in the kernel function falls into this category as well.
+Many popular implementations of machine learning algorithms\textemdash for example in the \texttt{scikit-learn} package\textemdash permit the user specification of a distance function, thus facilitating easy generalization to non-Euclidean spaces. {However, many approaches require deeper modifications that go beyond replacing the operations of the standard method.
+Spherical CNNs \citep{cohen2018spherical,kondor2018clebsch}, for instance, cannot apply standard convolutions directly, as translations are not well defined on the sphere.
+Instead, they define convolution by applying group convolutions over the rotation group $SO(3)$ using spherical harmonics, ensuring rotational equivariance and respecting the sphere's geometry.